hmajid2301/blog/content/slides/go-labs-htmx-go-web-app/_index.md

 slide_number = true
 +++

-# How I built a Web App with Go & HTMX
+# What I learnt building a web app with Go and HTMX

 ---